srodriguezcode/spartacusTraining/resources/docs/exercises/03-creating-a-new-component-with-nested-components.md

 </ng-container>
 ```

-### 2. Handling List of components
+### 2. Handling List of Components

 You will have to convert this list of IDs into renderable components.
 There are several approaches to resolve this.
 In this case, you will create a new property in your component's controller: transforming the Observable `data$` into an Observable of a list of `ContentSlotComponentData`.

 Using the split method, you convert the string with the IDs into a list of IDs, and use the getComponentData method of the Spartacus CmsService to convert it into a list of Observables.

 Use the following RxJs operators:
-- **switchMap**: transforms the Observable into another Observable with the data that it receives from the first one.
+- `switchMap`: transforms the Observable into another Observable with the data that it receives from the first one.
-- **combineLatest:** transforms a list of Observables into the Observable of a list.
+- `combineLatest`: transforms a list of Observables into the Observable of a list.
-- **map:** transforms the results of an Observable
+- `map`: transforms the results of an Observable

 Finally, you will subscribe to this Observable from the template, as you did previously: